githubtraining/continuous-delivery-aws/responses/08_test.md

 # Testing the workflow

-Now that the proper configuration and workflow files are present, let's test this action out!
+Now that the proper configuration and workflow files are present, let's test our actions!

 ## Step 7: Test the GitHub Actions workflows